Becca-Boop/Chatroom/README.md

 **python server.py [port]**

-where [port] is the port that clients will connect through
+where [port] is the port that clients will connect through.

 ### Client